search engine by freefind

 If you don’t want to drive this far, you can find a hotel in Egilsstaðir, which is a 30min shorter drive.

-The Cliff Hotel (book)
+The Cliff Hotel (price & availability)

 When we got to this hotel during Covid, the entire check-in and check-out process was automated and there was no receptionist.
 The process was easy and it only took a few minutes.